 “Pores” and “huge” are often two words that go hand in hand in our vocabulary.
 We receive a lot of questions from you asking which products work best.
 As true believers that skincare is the best makeup of all, we demystify for you some of the misconceptions about pores and what you can do to reduce their appearance!

-Products and treatments often claim to permanently shrink pores and make them disappear completely and permanently.
-But, Unfortunately, totally erasing pores for good is not a reality.
+Products and treatments often claim to permanently shrink pores and make them disappear permanently.
+Unfortunately, totally erasing pores for good is not a reality.
 To follow through we asked the experts what they think and what they recommend we should do to achieve a flawless finish.

 You can’t permanently shrink your pores

 “No product can permanently shrink your pores” say Dr Elizabeth Tanzi, dermatologist, “but there are some effective products out there that do a good job at minimizing the appearance of pores”.
 The best way to reduce the appearance of pores is to use products that are high in antioxidants to promote cell turnover and increase the purging of oily plugs from the pores- the less packed the pores are, the smaller they look.
 Other products that are highly recommended are retinoids or retinols which also help with the purging of oil from the skin, leaving the pores clean and small.